-The inlets and outlets of ventilation systems shall be protected by screens with mesh size of $13 \times 13$ mm.
+The inlets and outlets of ventilation systems shall be protected by screens with mesh size of 13×13 mm.

-12.7.5 The ventilator heads of exhaust ducts from cargo spaces adopted for the carriage of dangerous goods emitting readily flammable and toxic vapours or gases shall be so located that the issuing vapours or gases will not enter other ship spaces.

-12.7.6 Rooms containing bilge pumps servicing cargo spaces for carriage of dangerous goods shall be provided with separate artificial exhaust ventilation sufficient to give at least 6 air changes per hour.
+- 12.7.5 The ventilator heads of exhaust ducts from cargo spaces adopted for the carriage of dangerous goods emitting readily flammable and toxic vapours or gases shall be so located that the issuing vapours or gases will not enter other ship spaces. - 12.7.6 Rooms containing bilge pumps servicing cargo spaces for carriage of dangerous goods shall be provided with separate artificial exhaust ventilation sufficient to give at least 6 air changes per hour.
+Ventilation rate may be reduced with regard to the method of transportation (refer to Note 3 to Table 7.2.4-1, Part VI "Fire Protection") when the bilge pump is located directly inside a container cargo space.

+In such case, where several container cargo spaces are served by the same bilge pump, the bilge pump shall be installed in the container cargo space with the highest ventilation rate, compared to the other container cargo spaces.

-12.7.7 During carriage of goods capable of producing explosive mixtures with air, and goods susceptible to spontaneous ignition provision shall be made for two fixed or portable fans of flameproof design with a total capacity sufficient to provide 6 air changes per hour.
+- 12.7.7 During carriage of dust-forming goods capable of emitting vapours and/or gases producing explosive mixtures with air, dangerous goods in a package of subclasses 4.2 and 4.3, bulk cargoes of IMO class MHB-SH susceptible to ignition, provision shall be made for two fixed or portable fans of flameproof design with a total capacity sufficient to provide 6 air changes per hour. - 12.7.8 Ventilation system of ships carrying packaged irradiated nuclear fuel, plutonium and high-level radioactive wastes (INF cargo, refer to 7.1.2, Part VI "Fire Protection") shall comply with the following requirements: - .1 provision shall be made for adequate ventilation or cooling of closed cargo spaces so that at any time the mean ambient temperature within these spaces does not exceed 55 °C; - .2 ventilation or cooling systems serving cargo spaces intended for carriages of INF cargo shall be independent from similar systems serving other spaces; and

-12.7.8 Ventilation system of ships carrying packaged irradiated nuclear fuel, plutonium and high-level radioactive wastes (INF cargo, refer to 7.1.2, Part VI "Fire Protection") shall comply with the following requirements:
+1For dangerous goods, refer to 7.1.2, Part VI "Fire Protection".

-.1 provision shall be made for adequate ventilation or cooling of closed cargo spaces so that at any time the mean ambient temperature within these spaces does not exceed 55 $^{\circ}$ C;

-.2 ventilation or cooling systems serving cargo spaces intended for carriages of INF cargo shall be independent from similar systems serving other spaces; and

-.3 equipment indispensable for operation, such as fans, compressors, heat exchangers, cooling liquid supply systems shall be duplicated for each cargo space.

-12.7.9 The open top container holds shall be mechanically ventilated by means of special ducts from the lower parts of cargo holds.
-The ventilation capacity shall be at least 2 air changes per hour based on the empty hold volume below weather deck.

-12.7.10 If the International Maritime Solid Bulk Cargoes Code (IMSBC Code) requires continuous ventilation of holds for the carriage of dangerous goods, the inlet and outlet ventilation openings not requiring the means of closure according to the Load Line Rules for Sea-Going Ships shall be used only.
-Means of closure for ventilation openings as required for fire protection purposes under 12.1.6 shall be provided and the minimum height to ventilation openings allowed not to have means of closure shall be in accordance with 7.8.2, Part III "Equipment, Arrangements and Outfit".

-12.7.11 If enclosed spaces adjacent to cargo hold are not separated from cargo spaces by sealed cover then they are considered as part of the enclosed cargo hold and the ventilation requirements shall apply to the adjacent space as for the enclosed cargo space itself.
+- .3 equipment indispensable for operation, such as fans, compressors, heat exchangers, cooling liquid supply systems shall be duplicated for each cargo space. - 12.7.9 The open top container holds shall be mechanically ventilated by means of special ducts from the lower parts of cargo holds.
+The ventilation capacity shall be at least 2 air changes per hour based on the empty hold volume below weather deck. - 12.7.10 If the International Maritime Solid Bulk Cargoes Code (IMSBC Code) requires continuous ventilation of holds for the carriage of dangerous goods, the inlet and outlet ventilation openings not requiring the means of closure according to the Load Line Rules for Sea-Going Ships shall be used only.
+Means of closure for ventilation openings as required for fire protection purposes under 12.1.6 shall be provided and the minimum height to ventilation openings allowed not to have means of closure shall be in accordance with 7.8.2, Part III "Equipment, Arrangements and Outfit". - 12.7.11 If enclosed spaces adjacent to cargo hold are not separated from cargo spaces by sealed cover then they are considered as part of the enclosed cargo hold and the ventilation requirements shall apply to the adjacent space as for the enclosed cargo space itself.
 Where the IMSBC Code requires 2 fans per each hold, a common ventilation system with 2 fans connected is acceptable.